alixedi/django_reform/README.rst

 Usage
 -----

-To user django_reform in a project:
+To use django_reform in a project:

 1. Include it in INSTALLED_APPS in your settings file.